-Think of your payments as existing in two buckets: tuition and group expenses.
+Think of the cost of a Global Residency Program as existing in two buckets: tuition and group expenses.

-Each course will be billed tuition that will correspond to the number of credits in the course.
-The tuition is a figure set annually by GW and, depending on which GSPM program you’re in, will be similar to or the same as what you would pay for a D.C.-based course.
+Each course is billed tuition that corresponds to the number of credits in the course.
+The tuition is a figure set annually by GW and, depending on which GSPM program you’re in, will be similar to what you would pay for a D.C.-based course.
 Tuition does not go toward any travel expenses.
-This is the bare-bones cost to simply offer a course, as decided by GW.
+This is the bare-bones cost to simply run a course, as decided by GW.

 This charge covers arrangements made by GSPM on behalf of the student.
-What’s included varies based on the residency location, but this may comprise in-country (that is, in the residency location) group transportation, group meals, lodging, and some cultural events.
+What is included varies based on the residency location, but this typically includes on-location (that is, in the residency country) group transportation, group meals, lodging, and some cultural events.
 GW-mandated (required for study abroad under GW) health, safety, and emergency evacuation insurance is always included at $1/day, minimum $17.50.
 GSPM keeps none of this money.
-It goes directly to student expenses and often saves students out-of-pocket money, since group and bulk purchasing can often be achieved at a discount.
+It goes directly to student expenses and often saves students out-of-pocket money, since group and bulk purchases can often be achieved at a discount.

-The total cost includes tuition and group expenses, and also depends on a few things, both inside and outside of your control:
+It is important to note that the total cost (including tuition and group expenses) fluctuates depending on a few things, both inside and outside of your control:

 • The location: Some countries are cheaper to visit than others.